H-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   ],
 ) <slotqueue-refresh-dequeue>

 `refreshDequeue`'s responsibility is to refresh the timestamp of the just-dequeued enqueuer to notify the enqueuer of the dequeue.
 It first reads the old timestamp of the slot (@line-slotqueue-refresh-dequeue-read-slot) and the front element (@line-slotqueue-refresh-dequeue-read-front).
-If the SPSC is empty, the new timestamp is set to `MAX_TIMESTAMP`, otherwise, it's the front element's timestamp (@line-slotqueue-refresh-dequeue-calc-timestamp).
+If the SPSC is empty, the new timestamp is set to `MAX_TIMESTAMP`, otherwise, it is the front element's timestamp (@line-slotqueue-refresh-dequeue-calc-timestamp).
 It finally tries to CAS the slot with the new timestamp (@line-slotqueue-refresh-dequeue-cas).